Job title Head of Physiotherapy

 Football matches don’t happen every day, so what does a typical working week involve?

-I work with the injured footballers and arrange physiotherapy for these players.
+My work is with the injured footballers and I arrange physiotherapy for these players.
 I liaise with the clubs about the player’s injuries and travel around the UK as and when required to assess these players.
-I design rehabilitation programmes for players as and when required.
+As well as this I also design rehabilitation programmes for players as and when required.
 I teach the medical content on FA coaching courses.
 Travelling with a squad involves daily assessment and treatment for all players around the training schedule.
 During an international match I provide pitch-side medical assessment.

 I love working with elite athletes who are focused and motivated.
 Travelling with squads for camps and competition is also great fun, as is working with a great team of players and staff who are dedicated and supportive.